Abhinav2955/GenAi-fullstack/README.md

 - Token blacklisting on logout to invalidate active sessions
 - Protected routes with auth middleware guarding private endpoints

+### 📄 Resilient Resume Parsing
+- Upload any resume PDF — text-based, scanned, or design-tool exports
+- **Two-stage extraction pipeline**:
+  1. Fast direct text extraction for normal text-based PDFs
+  2. Automatic **OCR fallback** for scanned/image-based PDFs or resumes where text was embedded as vector shapes — no user action required
+- Clear, user-facing error if a file genuinely contains no readable content, instead of silently producing a broken report

-### 📄 Resume & Interview Intelligence
+### 🧠 Interview Intelligence
-- Upload a resume (PDF) and paste a target job description
+- Paste a target job description alongside the resume (or a quick self-description if no resume is available)
-- AI extracts and parses resume content server-side (`pdf-parse`)
-- Generates a structured **Interview Report** including:
+- Generates a structured **Interview Report**, schema-validated against the resume content:
   - **Match Score** — how well the candidate's profile fits the role
   - **Technical Questions** — with interviewer intention & model answers
   - **Behavioral Questions** — with interviewer intention & model answers
   - **Skill Gap Analysis** — missing skills ranked by severity
   - **Day-wise Preparation Plan** — a structured study roadmap
-- All AI output is schema-validated (structured JSON generation) and persisted to MongoDB per user
+- All reports are persisted to MongoDB per user

-### 📑 AI Resume Rewriting
+### 📑 Resume Tailoring (edits, doesn't reinvent)
-- Generates a tailored, ATS-friendly resume as a polished PDF (via **Puppeteer** HTML-to-PDF rendering)
-- Rewrites content to align with the specific job description while preserving the candidate's real details
+- The AI **edits the candidate's real resume** rather than generating a fictional one from scratch
+- Real name, contact details, education, work experience, achievements, and certifications are preserved exactly — only wording, ordering, and relevance are adjusted for the target job
+- Output follows a structured markdown template with optional redaction directives, then rendered to a polished, ATS-friendly PDF

 ### 📚 Report History
 - View all previously generated interview reports
-- Revisit any past report or regenerate a resume PDF from it
+- Revisit any past report or regenerate its tailored resume PDF

 ### 🎨 Polished UX
 - Dark-themed, responsive UI
-- Real-time drag-and-drop resume upload with file feedback
+- Real-time drag-and-drop resume upload with file-selection feedback
-- Animated multi-step loading experience during AI generation (progress bar + live status checklist)
+- Reusable animated multi-step loading screen (progress bar + live status checklist) used consistently across report generation and resume PDF generation — no blank screens during AI processing
 - Clear inline validation and error handling throughout

 ---